ethereum/ERCs/ERCS/erc-XXXX.md

 type: Standards Track
 category: ERC
 created: 2024-07-29
-requires: 712, 1193
 ---

 ## Abstract

-Introduces a new RPC method `wallet_signedRequest` that enables dapps to interact with wallets in a tamperproof manner via "signed requests".
+Introduces a new RPC method to be implemented by wallets, `wallet_signedRequest`, that enables dapps to interact with wallets in a tamperproof manner via "signed requests".
+The dapp associates a public key with its DNS record and uses the corresponding private key to sign payloads sent to the wallet via `wallet_signedRequest`.
+Wallets can then use use the public key in the DNS record to validate the integrity of the payload.
-To send a signed request, the dapp first publishes a set of public keys via its DNS records.
-Then, the dapp signs its plaintext RPC request with a corresponding private key, and submits the original request payload, signature, and public key id as the parameters of `wallet_signedRequest`.
-Upon receiving a signed request, the wallet retrieves the public key from the dapp's DNS records, verifies the signature, and finally processes the plaintext request as normal.
-The wallet can subsequently indicate to the user that the request was not tampered with.

 ## Motivation